J. Todd Coleman: Biography

-J. Todd Coleman was raised in Westlake, Texas.
-Coleman became involved in the virtual world industry in 1985, when he was selected to be a Game Master on a dial-up adventure game known as Scepter of Goth.
+Coleman was raised in Westlake, Texas.
+In 1985, he was selected to be a gamemaster on a dial-up adventure game known as Scepter of Goth.
 In college, he and his friends (Josef Hall, James Nance, and Patrick Blanton) were pioneers in text mudding.
 Together, they created and ran ChaosMUD, a DikuMUD derivative.
 Coleman's first commercial endeavor was a database tools and technology company called Reliant Data Systems, which was sold in 1999 to Compuware Corporation.

-Coleman, along with Josef Hall, James Nance, Patrick Blanton and Robert Marsa, created a virtual world company called Wolfpack Studios, and created the game Shadowbane.
-Wolfpack was sold in early 2003 to Ubisoft, which assumed control of the Shadowbane game service and ran it until July 1, 2009.
-Coleman currently serves as the Vice President and Creative Director, and is the co-creator (with Hall) of Wizard101, a massively multiplayer online role-playing game for KingsIsle Entertainment.
-Coleman's in-depth knowledge of the online video game business, with additional expertise in sales, marketing and business development make him an outstanding and valued member of the KingsIsle Entertainment team.
-Coleman is not currently working with KingsIsle Entertainment, however.
-In addition, Coleman has a long history of entrepreneurial endeavors, with product innovation and strategic planning as his strengths.
+Coleman, along with Josef Hall, James Nance, Patrick Blanton and Robert Marsa, created the virtual world company Wolfpack Studios and created the game Shadowbane.
+Wolfpack Studios was sold in early 2003 to Ubisoft, which assumed control of the Shadowbane game service and ran it until July 1, 2009.
+Coleman is the co-creator (with Hall) of Wizard101, a massively multiplayer online role-playing game created by KingsIsle Entertainment.

-In May 2009, he was named the 6th most influential person in online gaming by Beckett Massive Gamer Magazine, a Beckett Media publication.

-In November 2009, he was named one of the Top 50 most influential game developers by Game Developer Magazine.
+In May 2009, May 2010, and March 2011, he was named one of the most influential people in online gaming by Beckett Massive Gamer magazine.
+In November 2009, he was named one of the top 50 most influential game developers by Game Developer magazine.

-In May 2010, he was named the 15th most influential person in online gaming by Beckett Massive Gamer Magazine, a Beckett Media publication.

-In March 2011, he was named the #1 Most Influential person In the Massively Multiplayer Online game industry by Beckett Massive Gamer Magazine, a Beckett Media publication.

 On April 25, 2012, Coleman announced KingsIsle Entertainment's new release, Pirate101, a game made corresponding to Wizard101.
 On January 25, 2013, Coleman announced that he would be leaving KingsIsle Entertainment.
 On February 1, 2013, Coleman resigned from KingsIsle Entertainment.

 In January 2015, Coleman announced Crowfall, an MMORPG, with ArtCraft Entertainment Inc. Its Kickstarter campaign raised $1,766,204 from 16,936 backers.
-The game released on July 6, 2021.
+The game was released on July 6, 2021.